ibm-cloud-docs/vpc/lb-ts-unknown.md

 The pool might not be associated with any listeners, or configuration changes were made to the pool or its associated listener.
 {: tsCauses}

-Verify and resolve any of the above causes.
+Verify and resolve any of the aforementioned causes.
 {: tsResolve}